 If you have been a recent victim of a restaurant accident or illness, do not hesitate to call us for expert guidance and advice.
 When you have suffered physical and financial damages, we are here to help you fight your battle for compensation.

 You can use the chat function on our website, the contact form we provide, or you can call 0800 073 8804 to get your free legal consultation right now.
 We’re ready to help you with your compensation claim.

 If you have had a slip trip or fall in a restaurant contact us today and find out if you can claim compensation for your injuries.

 If you have slipped on a wet floor in a restaurant and want to claim compensation contact us today for free legal advice.

-Have you been burned in a restaurant?
 Find out how much compensation you could claim for restaurant burn injuries.

 This HSE link has information on how to comply with health and safety law on commercial kitchens, hotels, restaurants, cafes and more.

 Food hygiene/food safety standards are overseen by the Food Standards Agency and not HSE.
 Please read to find out more.

 Find out how to report a food problem to a local food safety team responsible for inspecting a business